Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can I Use Medication to Prevent My Dog From Getting Motion Sick in the Car?

+Yes.
 Medications are available to help your dog with motion sickness in the car.
-However, it’s best to discuss this option with your vet to ensure that it’s the best alternative, as they may just need time to get used to the movement of a vehicle through increasingly long rides and training.
+You can discuss this option with your vet to ensure that it’s the best alternative.
+There are also desensitization techniques that you can consider with your vet, depending on your dog’s specific needs.

 Is It Safe to Let My Dog Stick Their Head Out of the Car Window During a Ride?

-Allowing your dog to put their head out of the car window can be unsafe.
+No. Allowing your dog to put their head out of the car window can be unsafe.
 It exposes them to debris and potential hazards and can lead to ear and eye injuries despite their fast reflexes.
-Keeping your dog secured inside the vehicle during the ride is always best.
+Keeping your dog secured inside the vehicle during the ride is always highly recommended.

 Can I Use Calming Products or Supplements to Help My Dog Relax During Car Rides?

-Yes, various calming products and supplements are available for dogs that can help reduce anxiety and stress during car rides.
-Most include ginger, chamomile, hemp, or other natural ingredients to help some dogs feel more relaxed during the ride.
+Definitely.
+Various calming products and supplements are available for dogs that can help reduce anxiety and stress during car rides.
+Some of the ingredients used for this purpose include alpha-casozepine, passiflora, souroubea, platanus, or other natural ingredients to help some dogs feel more relaxed during the ride.
 Consult your veterinarian to find the right product and dosage for your dog.

 How Can I Make Car Rides a More Enjoyable Experience for My Dog in the Long Term?